-Fern Hill Curriculum Overview
+Fern Hill Curriculum Rationale

-Our curriculum has been designed with the intention to develop the whole child and to inspire and instil a thirst for knowledge and an enduring love of learning in each and every pupil.
+Our Curriculum has been designed with the intention to develop the whole child and to inspire and instil a thirst for knowledge and an enduring love of learning in each and every pupil.
 It aims to ensure excellence and success in all aspects of school life in order to drive future ambitions.

-It is bespoke to the needs of the pupils at Fern Hill, not only by focussing on appropriate subject specific knowledge, skills and understanding that will allow all to excel, but by modelling our core values of inspiration, collaboration, empathy and excellence; providing child-led learning experiences and developing a growth mindset to align aspirations and provide opportunities for all of our wonderfully diverse community.
+It is personalised to the needs of the pupils at Fern Hill, not only by focussing on appropriate subject specific knowledge, skills and understanding that will allow all to excel, but by modelling our core values of inspiration, collaboration, empathy and excellence; providing child-led learning experiences and developing a growth mindset to align aspirations and provide opportunities for all of our wonderfully diverse community.